 - Taxonomy: Anderson & Krathwohl (2001) revision and understanding of Bloom’s cognitive taxonomy provides consideration and assessment of different levels of knowledge, in particular for setting learning outcomes to guide the nurse educator (link here).

-- Social Learning Theory: Group work and collaboration are encouraged for adult learners.
+- Social Learning Theory: Group work and collaboration are encouraged for adult learners, we are social learners.
 Can you replace the lecture with a case study or simulation for more hands on and real life learning scenarios?
 Make it team based or collaborative approach.
 Help facilitate communities of practice (CoP’s).

 - Facilitation Style: remove the traditional teacher approach and you quickly move your style to that of facilitator, encouraging adult learning and increasing engagement from the students.
 Adults engage in authentic learning tasks so link content to their professional environment. (#Heutagogy)